 "This ingredient is tricky; I'm actually not anti-alcohol," he divulges.
 "There are many forms of alcohol that can be hydrating to the skin.
-At the end of the day it’s all about formulation!"
+At the end of the day, it's all about formulation!"
 He does caution against using anything with "denatured alcohol" or just "alcohol" on the label, especially if there are no hydrating ingredients listed to balance out the formulation.
-"It’s best to play it safe and avoid these products."
+"It's best to play it safe and avoid these products," he notes.

-Gentler alternatives: "Fatty alcohols like cetyl alcohol and stearyl alcohol shouldn’t worry you," he explains.
-These ingredients are typically used as emollients and thickeners in skincare products and can actually benefit dry skin.
+Gentler alternatives: "Fatty alcohols like cetyl alcohol and stearyl alcohol shouldn't worry you," he explains.
+These ingredients are typically used as emollients and thickeners in skincare products, and they can actually benefit dry skin.

 La Roche-Posay Hydrating Gentle Cleanser ($15)

 This gentle face wash is infused with ceramide-3, niacinamide, glycerin, and La Roche-Posay's famous prebiotic thermal water.

 This fragrance-free cleanser from Avène features a concentration of thermal spring water to calm irritation and soothe inflammation.

 This gentle cleanser is formulated without dyes, fragrance, parabens, sulfates, or formaldehyde.

 This story was published at an earlier date and has been recently updated.

 This article originally appeared on Who What Wear